halmamol/WCTECoincidence_Analysis/README.md

 *functions_spills.py: should include all the functions for filtering, in reality its all the functions I created in a first period of time
 *functions_analysis.py: should include all the functions realted to the search of prompt-neutron candidate.
 In reality its all the functions I created in a second period of time

-enjoy my code. sry for all the mess.
-XOXO